-The Department of Modern Foreign Languages offers majors in French and Spanish (B.A. degree); Certificates of Proficiency in French, Spanish and German; and two years of language study in Japanese and Portuguese.
+The Department of Modern Foreign Languages offers majors in French and Spanish (B.A. degree); Certificates of Proficiency and minors in French, Spanish and German; and two years of language study in Japanese and Portuguese.

 The Muriel Tomlinson Scholarship Award is presented annually to an outstanding foreign language student who is finishing his or her junior or senior year.
 Ferry-Morse Seed Company sponsors an Internship in France.